-ASHA Certificate of Clinical Competence MSHA 2017 Outstanding School Clinician The University of South Alabama, Master of Science,Speech-Language Pathology The University of Southern Mississippi, Bachelor of Arts, Speech-Language Pathology Minor, Education of the Deaf
+ASHA Certificate of Clinical Competence MSHA 2017 Outstanding School Clinician Award The University of South Alabama, Master of Science,Speech-Language Pathology The University of Southern Mississippi, Bachelor of Arts, Speech-Language Pathology Minor, Education of the Deaf

 Sarah Burke, M.S., CCC-SLP

 Welcome to Speech

-I am currently the Speech/Language Pathologist for Biloxi Junior High.
-I also travel to the High School and North Bay Elementary to provide speech services.
-This is my 17th year working in the school system.
-I have been with Biloxi Public Schools for 7 years.
+I am one of the Speech/Language Pathologists for North Bay Elementary.
+This is my 19th year working as a school-based SLP.
+I have been with Biloxi Public Schools for 9 years.
 I received my Bachelor’s Degree from the University of Southern Mississippi and my Master’s Degree from the University of South Alabama.
-I work with students to help them progress in their goals and increase communication skills in the classroom among their teachers and peers.
-I am the mother of 4 wonderful children and have been married to my husband of 17 years.
+I work with students to help them progress in their speech and language goals and increase communication skills in the classroom among their teachers and peers.
+I am the mother of 4 wonderful children and married to my husband of 20 years.
 We are lifelong natives of Biloxi.
-We also have two dogs, a cat, and 2 guinea pigs we call family.
-I enjoy working with all of my students and want to wish them all an amazing school year.
+We also have two dogs, a fish, and 2 guinea pigs we call family.
+I enjoy working with my awesome students and want to wish them all an amazing school year.